brazier/ddcf/README.md

 6. Complete the wizard and use the generated token at the `CLOUDFLARE_API_TOKEN` variable for the container

 ## Installation

-> [!tip]
-> This [article](https://diyaagrams.com/Cloudflare/DDNS-Cloudflare-Bash-Documentation/DDNS-Cloudflare-bash) has an easier explanation for deploying this script.

 You can place the script at any location manually.